PuzzledK/Parallel-and-Distributed-Computing-Lab/readme.md

 # Timer.hpp header file

-I have created a simple timer class to help with measuring time of execution of tasks efficiently,make sure to include this file before compiling the programs
+I have created a simple timer class to help with measuring time of execution of tasks efficiently,make sure to include this file before compiling the programs.

 ```cpp
 #include<Timer.hpp>